anrchen/new-site/_news/announcement_4.md

 related_posts: false
 ---

-Congratulations to Zeyang and our co-authors on our ICSE'2024 paper “LLMParser: An Exploratory Study on Using Large Language Models for Log Parsing”!
+Congratulations to Zeyang and our co-authors on our [ICSE 2024](https://conf.researchr.org/home/icse-2024) paper “LLMParser: An Exploratory Study on Using Large Language Models for Log Parsing”!